tascofield/te-test/README.md

 <h3>Description</h3>

-<p><code>te.test</code> is a fast implementation of the <code class="reqn">T_e</code> Test, as described in the paper "Te Test: A New Non-asymptotic T-test for Behrens-Fisher Problems".
+<p><code>te.test</code> is a fast implementation of the T<sub>e</sub> Test, as described in the paper "Te Test: A New Non-asymptotic T-test for Behrens-Fisher Problems".
 Can be used as a drop-in replacement for <code>stats::t.test</code>, where appropriate.
 </p>